How to Use a Black Screen to Detect Stuck Pixels or OLED Burn-In

 - Clean Your Screen: Gently wipe your screen with a microfiber cloth to remove dust, smudges, and fingerprints.
 These can easily be mistaken for pixel issues.

-- From a Normal Viewing Distance: First, observe the entire screen from your typical viewing distance.
+- Scrutinize Methodically:- From a Normal Viewing Distance: First, observe the entire screen from your typical viewing distance.
 Do any glaringly obvious bright spots or ghost images appear?

 - Up Close Examination: Slowly move to the screen, systematically scanning closer every inch.
-Look for:
+Look for:- Stuck Pixels: Tiny, unblinking dots of red, green, blue, or white against theblack

-.
-They will be consistently bright.black - OLED Burn-In: Faint, persistent outlines or discolorations of static elements (eg, channel logos, news tickers, computer taskbars, gaming HUDs).
-These might be more noticeable as a subtle shift in the uniformity of the
+- OLED Burn-In: Faint, persistent outlines or discolorations of static elements (eg, channel logos, news tickers, computer taskbars, gaming HUDs).
+These might be more noticeable as a subtle shift in the uniformity of theblack

 - Stuck Pixels: Tiny, unblinking dots of red, green, blue, or white against the